-When the weather is cold, there is no better time for a warm stew with lamb.
-I made this Morroccan Lamb Stew on the stove using a casserole dish with a slow braising technique over stovetop as I don’t have a tagine.
+There is no better time for a warm stew with lamb when the weather is cold.
+I made this Moroccan Lamb Stew on the stove using a casserole dish with a slow braising technique over the stovetop as I don’t have a tagine.

 Moroccan Lamb Stew Ingredients: lamb forequarter chops, carrot, onion, garlic, beef stock, cinnamon stick, bay leaf, saffron, honey, tomatoes, tomato paste, dried apricots, raisins, Moroccan spice mix, olive oil, fresh mint leaves, flaked almonds, salt and pepper to taste.

-A lamb tagine is a delicious stew that is cooked in a pot which is also called a tagine.
-It is a traditional dish from North Africa and suits meats that take a long time to cook, like lamb.
+A lamb tagine is a delicious stew cooked in a pot which is also called a tagine.
+It is a traditional dish from North Africa and suits meats that take a long time to cook, like a lamb.

 Using a sharp knife, remove the meat from the bone.
 Cut the lamb meat into large chunks.

 In a bowl, place the lamb chops and add the Moroccan spices.
-Check if the spice is salted, if not, add salt.
+Check if the seasoning is salted; if not, add salt.
 Coat the meat well with the spices and set aside for 2 hours in the fridge.

 In a bowl, place raisins and apricots and add enough water to soak it for 5 minutes.
 Discard water.

-When ready to cook Morroccan Lamb Stew, heat the oil in a large casserole dish.
+Heat the oil in a large casserole dish when ready to cook Moroccan Lamb Stew.
 Add the lamb and cook over medium-high heat for 5 minutes until evenly browned, stirring often.
 Remove lamb to a plate using a slotted spoon.